-Bill to drop Utah DUI threshold to strictest level in nation
+Utah plan would give state strictest DUI limit in US

 SALT LAKE CITY (AP) — A state lawmaker wants to make Utah’s DUI threshold the strictest in the nation by lowering the blood-alcohol content limit to 0.05 percent.

 Though state numbers show alcohol-related driving deaths and DUI arrests are down in Utah, Rep. Norman Thurston said there’s more to be done.
 The Provo Republican plans to introduce legislation lowering the BAC limit from 0.08 to 0.05 when Utah’s lawmakers return for their annual session later this month.

 The BAC limit for most drivers is 0.08 in all states, but limits vary among states for commercial drivers or drivers who have had a past DUI conviction.